agidincom/en/home.md

 Your cost is also our concern, and we are committed to providing you with the best value for money.

-We don't sell accounts!
-Don't sell lessons!
-Don't sell books!
-No, no, no, don't play anything imaginary!

-Ready to go!
-Everything we have is pure dry goods!

 We give each new user a free credit to experience AI models with confidence.

 For long-term users, we pay as you go flexibly based on AI power consumption: start at a penny!
 Pay as you go!
 No need not pay!